lcampillos/CLARA-MeD/corpus/README.md

 ### License

-These data is aimed at research and educational purposes.
+These data are aimed at research and educational purposes.

 ### Contact